schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 Pre-existing in the system was the need to select an Element to edit them.
 This became a natural place to lock an element.
 We use a flag on the element for whether it is locked.
 Any attempt to lock when already locked fails and informs the user that the element is locked.
 Upon deselection, the element's lock is released.
+We chose a flag on an element, rather than locking the element in the database, because the latter would require long-lived transactions.

 With proper transaction isolation, this is a clean, safe solution to the particular problem.

 ### Players working in parallel to create a deck of cards
 This is an example of an anti-case.
-We have another mobile game we use for our workshops where we allow small groups of players to compete in creating a deck of cards.
+Imagine a second mobile-game which allows small groups of players to compete in creating a deck of cards with certain characteristics.

 In this case, we have up to 4 people creating a deck of cards.
-Those players are likely remote, but working together.
+Those players might be remote, local, colocated, or not.
-They certainly might be in a room where they can communicate, but they might not be.

 What happens if 2 players create the same card?